youtube/cobalt/starboard/README.md

 You should now be able to run gyp with your new port.
 From your `src/` directory:

     $ cobalt/build/gyp_cobalt -C debug bobbox-mipseb
     $ ninja -C out/bobbox-mipseb_debug nplb

+This will attempt to build the "No Platform Left Behind" test suite with your new Starboard implementation, and you are ready to start porting!

+#### GN Instructions

+Follow the above list, except:

+  1. Ignore the steps about `gyp_configuration.py` and `gyp_configuration.gypi`.
+  1. Update `BUILD.gn` instead of `starboard_platform.gyp`.
+  1. Also in `BUILD.gn`:
+      1. Update your toolchain command-line flags and libraries, for all configurations as well as for each individual configuration.
+      1. Implement generic compiler configs such as `sb_pedantic_warnings` and `rtti`.
+      1. If you're not using a predefined toolchain, define one.
+  1. In `buildconfig.gni`:
+      1. If your platform is Linux-based, set `target_os_ = "linux"`.
+      1. Set `target_cpu_` to your target architecture (e.g. `arm`, `ppc`, `x64`, `x86`, `mips`).
+      1. Set the target and host toolchains.
+If you defined a target toolchain in `BUILD.gn`, you'll want to set it to that.
+  1. In `configuration.gni`, set platform-specific defaults for any variables that should be overriden for your Starboard platform.
+You can find a list of such variables at `//cobalt/build/config/base.gni` and `//starboard/build/config/base.gni`.

+You should now be able to run GN with your new port.
+From your `src/` directory:

+    $ gn args out/bobbox-mipseb_debug

+An editor will open up.
+Type into the editor:

+    cobalt_config = "debug"
+    target_platform = "bobbox-mipseb"

+Save and close the editor.
+Then run

+    $ ninja -C out/bobbox-mipseb_debug nplb

 This will attempt to build the "No Platform Left Behind" test suite with your